zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model-multitenancy/generating-tokens.md

 ---
-title: Generating tokens
+title: "Step 3: Generate tokens"
 keywords: multitenancy, generate, token, jwt, pxctl, authorization, security
 weight: 30
 ---

-Now that the system is up and running you can create tokens.
-You will need to ssh to one of the nodes to use `pxctl` to generate tokens.
+Now that the system is up and running, you can create tokens.

 {{<info>}}
 If you want to create your own application to generate tokens, you can base it on our open source golang example application [openstorage-sdk-auth](https://github.com/libopenstorage/openstorage-sdk-auth)
 {{</info>}}

+SSH to one of your nodes and follow the steps below to use `pxctl` to generate tokens:

 ## Fetching the shared secret

-You will also need to have the _shared secret_ which is stored in a Kubernetes secret.
+Fetch the _shared secret_, which is stored in a Kubernetes secret.
 Below, the secret is saved in the environment variable `$PORTWORX_AUTH_SHARED_SECRET`.

-1. Get the shared secret
+1. Get the shared secret:

     ```text
     PORTWORX_AUTH_SHARED_SECRET=$(kubectl -n kube-system get \